 When my job required me to relocate from San Diego to the Midwest in 1994, it was natural for me to consider cities that bordered the Great Lakes, which are essentially inland oceans.
 I felt Cleveland provided the right mix of big-town amenities coupled with a strong sense of community, and it’s there I met my wife and raised our two daughters.
-Many who have never visited Cleveland don’t realize its direct physical connection to Lake Erie and the Cuyahoga River and when I joined Western Reserve Rowing Association in 2003, I experienced Cleveland from a completely different perspective-from three feet above the Cuyahoga River.
+Many who have never visited Cleveland don’t realize its direct physical connection to Lake Erie and the Cuyahoga River and when I joined Western Reserve Rowing Association in 2003, I experienced Cleveland from a completely different perspective - from 12 inches above the Cuyahoga River.

 That experience led me to found Share the River, an organization that promotes the social, recreational and economic vibrancy of Cleveland’s waterfront.
 When people see pictures and videos of maritime, commercial and recreational stakeholders sharing the same body of water, it changes their perception of the Cleveland they thought they knew.
 Cleveland’s location on the water helped drive its growth as an industrial powerhouse.
-It’s great to see how former shuttered factory sites along the Cuyahoga River and Lake Erie are now being transformed into park spaces and places where people can enjoy a drink and a meal, and increasingly, make their home near the water.
+The Cuyahoga River that once was used as a pipeline for industrial pollution is now a conduit for recreation and tourism.
+It’s great to see how former industrial sites along the Cuyahoga River and Lake Erie are now being transformed into park spaces and places where people can enjoy a drink and a meal, and increasingly, make their home.
 If you think you know Cleveland but haven’t spent any time here, come visit, you’ll be surprised by what you see!

 Mentions In the News: